World Heavyweight Championship (WWE, 2002–2013): Creation

 By 2002, WWE's roster had doubled in size due to the overabundance of contracted workers.
-As a result of the increase, WWE divided the roster through its two main television programs, Raw and SmackDown, assigning championships and appointing figureheads to each brand of the same name.
+As a result of the increase, WWE divided the roster through its two main television programs, Raw and SmackDown!, assigning championships and appointing figureheads to each brand of the same name.
 This expansion became known as the "Brand Extension".
 In May 2002, the WWF was renamed to World Wrestling Entertainment (WWE).
 Following these changes, the Undisputed WWE Championship remained unaffiliated with either brand as competitors from both brands could challenge the Undisputed Champion.
-Following the appointment of Eric Bischoff and Stephanie McMahon as General Managers of the Raw and SmackDown brands, respectively, Stephanie McMahon contracted then-WWE Undisputed Champion Brock Lesnar to the SmackDown brand, leaving the Raw brand without a world title.
-On September 2, Eric Bischoff announced the creation of the World Heavyweight Championship.
+Following the appointment of Eric Bischoff and Stephanie McMahon as General Managers of the Raw and SmackDown brands, respectively, McMahon contracted then-WWE Undisputed Champion Brock Lesnar to the SmackDown brand, leaving the Raw brand without a world title.
+On September 2, Bischoff announced the creation of the World Heavyweight Championship.
 Bischoff awarded the title to Triple H, who had been designated number-one contender to Lesnar's title the previous week.
-Immediately afterwards, the Undisputed Championship returned to being the WWE Championship as it was no longer undisputed.
+Immediately afterwards, the Undisputed WWE Championship returned to being the WWE Championship as it was no longer undisputed.
 The World Heavyweight Championship and the WWE Championship switched brands a number of times before the first brand split ended in 2011.